Conditions/Transitions¶

 Conditions represent choices to move between actions – these are read by the application builder when executing the graph.

-Note that these will always be specified in order – the first condition that evaluates to True
+Note that these will always be specified in order – the first condition that evaluates to True will be the selected action.

 - class burr.core.action.Condition(